 “Whatcha tell ‘em to git their legs open?”

 I sprayed my complimentary tea all over the mirror.
-So much for looking cool.

 “Where’ve you been?” a frazzled man in reception asked.
 “They all went over half an hour ago.
 Hurry up and get in ya harness.
 Think of those kiddies with tumours!”